webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 [http://letmespellitoutforyou.com/samples/svg/filter_bevel.svg View this animation]

 ::'''Note:''' As of this writing, only Firefox displays these animations in HTML content via the [[css/properties/filter|'''filter''']] CSS property.
 See [[svg/tutorials/smarter_svg_filters|SVG Filters]] for more information on how to do this.
 However, there is no clear way to restart these animations when re-applying the filter in the HTML, so it is more appropriate for animations that execute continuously.
-As a workaround within SVG, toggle CSS classes to apply filters, then use a DOM mutation event such as '''begin = "0s;targetID.DOMAttrModified"''' to restart the animation.
+As a workaround within SVG, toggle CSS classes to apply filters, then use a DOM mutation event such as '''begin = "targetID.DOMAttrModified"''' to restart the animation.

 You can set [[svg/attributes/repeatCount|'''repeatCount''']] to any positive integer.
 Each time an animation repeats, it produces a